Mātauranga Māori curator Dougal Austin offers an indigenous perspective on first contact between Māori and Cook’s men in Tamatea (Dusky Sound).

 As I whakapapa to iwi who have long frequented Fiordland and Tamatea, be they Kāti Māmoe or Kāi Tahu, or the earlier peoples of Waitaha, Rapuwai and Hāwea, and as these parts are so remote and relatively inaccessible, I gladly seized at the opportunity to participate in this visit.

-My visit to the point on Mamaku: a site loaded with bicultural significance.
+A site loaded with bicultural significance.

 I was particularly keen to see a small rocky point or headland jutting from the north-eastern end of Mamaku, Indian Island.
 Cook called the island ‘Indian Island’ upon account of having met and befriended Indians there, the indigenous people of Tamatea.